 - Assess audio and video evidence and look for discrepancies

-- If your rights were violated in the process, they’ll also try to have related evidence thrown out
+- If your rights were violated in the process, they will also try to have related evidence thrown out

-With a legal team on your side, you can attempt to negotiate a plea deal with the prosecutor.
-As a result, your bail, charges, or sentences can be reduced.
-If an agreement is not made, your lawyer will take your case to trial and represent you there.
+With the right Anaheim DUI lawyers, you can attempt plea negotiations with the prosecutor.
+Potential defenses are created to get your bail, charges, or sentences reduced or dismissed.
+If an agreement is not reached, our criminal defense attorneys can take your case to trial and represent you there.

 Defenses Your Anaheim DUI Lawyer Can Make in Your Favor

-There are some loopholes within the prosecutor’s case.
+Some loopholes create legal issues within the prosecutor’s case.
 Your DUI attorney in Anaheim can make any of the following defenses to prove your innocence or lessen your charges:

 - The arrest occurred during an unlawful police stop.